meta-audience/BeatSaber_audience/README.md

 # Introduction

 The audience mod for Beat Saber allows you to easily broadcast immersive and interactive live streams.
 Share your 360 degree VR world with just a URL!
 And interact with your audience using our customizable VR emoji!
-For more information, please visit our[website](https://staging-web.meta-audience.com/).
+For more information, please visit our [website](https://staging-web.meta-audience.com/).